 Elucidating microbial dynamics on marine aggregates

-Recently, I have started a two years postdoc project in the "Microbial Oceanography" research group at the University of VIenna.
+Recently, I have started a two years postdoc project in the Department of Functional and Evolutionary Ecology at the University of VIenna.
 The project is funded by the Lise-Meitner program of the Austrian Science Fund (FWF) and focuses on microbial dynamics on marine particles.

 Marine aggregates and particles are hotspots of microbial activity and are colonized by a variety of microorganisms.
 However, little is known about the microbial processes on naturally occurring marine aggregates as they descent into the ocean interior.
 My current research project is focusing on microbial degradation processes that occur on marine aggregates from the surface to the deep ocean, and the contribution of fungal activity to these processes.
 Furthermore, I aim to identify microbial colonization patterns of aggregates with distinct origin and composition to determine a general particle-associated microbiome.